a5221985/tutorials/Architecture/rest_api_design_development_and_management.md

 		5. Application repeatedly uses access token (until it has expired) to request access to protected resource
 			1. Refresh token can be used
 		6. Resource or API Server provides resource info
+5. OAuth2.0 Tokens
+	1. Authorization Token (Proof of authorization)
+		1. Issued after user logs in and authorizes
+	2. Access Token
+		1. Credential for accessing the protected resource

 ### API Security - Functional Attack ###